cafalchio/PySpace/README.md

 ## Technologies

 The technologies used in this project were the following:
   * HTML
   * CSS
   * JavaScript
   * Python

-<img src="images/scheme.png" alt="Diagram"/>

-The diagram above show the main classes and interactions between them.
+The diagram below show the main classes and interactions between them.
 Scene is the main class, it contains all data to be used and updated during the game and the methods to update the data.
 The screen data is updated during the game but just rendered once in the "run_game" function.
 The game is rendered in the terminal using the "curtsies" library https://github.com/bpython/curtsies.
 The library was required to both render the game without blinking, but also to receive input from any pressed key.
+Beside the "curtsies" library, the game uses the "random" library to generate random numbers, the "time" library to set the game speed and the gspread and oauth2client libraries to connect to the Google Sheets database.
+The game is deployed on Heroku and the database is hosted on Google Sheets.

+<img src="images/scheme.png" alt="Diagram"/>

 ## Features